supendi/validant/README.md

-# Saferval
+# Validant

-**Saferval** is a lightweight, composable validation library built in TypeScript.
+**Validant** is a lightweight, composable validation library built in TypeScript.
 Type first.
 No DSLs.
 Just pure functions — you take full control.

-## ✨ Why Saferval?
+## ✨ Why Validant?

 - ✅ Type-safe: Built entirely with TypeScript — types flow naturally from your rules to your results.
-- 🔄 TYPE-FIRST, NOT SCHEMA-FIRST: Unlike other libraries like Zod that generate types from schemas (creating tight coupling between forms and validation), Saferval starts from your own types — allowing you to decouple your app from any validation library, including this one.
+- 🔄 TYPE-FIRST, NOT SCHEMA-FIRST: Unlike other libraries like Zod that generate types from schemas (creating tight coupling between forms and validation), Validant starts from your own types — allowing you to decouple your app from any validation library, including this one.
 You stay in control of your models, your logic, and your architecture.
 - 🧠 No magic: No special syntax.
 Just plain functions.
 - 🧩 Composable: Easily combine validations and reuse them across your codebase.
 - 🪶 Lightweight: Zero dependencies.
 Minimal API.
 Maximum control.
-- 🧪 Made for TypeScript first: Saferval is written in and only tested with TypeScript.
+- 🧪 Made for TypeScript first: Validant is written in and only tested with TypeScript.
 It’s built for modern TypeScript-first projects.
 It might work in JavaScript — but it’s never been tested there.
 ## 📦 Installation

 ```
-npm install saferval
+npm install validant
 # or
-yarn add saferval
+yarn add validant
 ```

 ## 🏁 Getting Started